 Even though the thought of writing a sympathy card can seem daunting, you often don’t need to say very much.
 Find something simple, but meaningful to share.
-Remember, the thought of reaching out says more than what you write in the card.
+Remember, the thought of reaching out says more than what you write on the card.
 Wait a few weeks after you send the card and reach out to the person who has experienced the loss.
 Let them know you are still thinking of them.
 After a week or so, everybody else has returned to their own lives, this is a great time to offer any help they might still need.
 You can also reach out on the anniversary of the death, or on the birthday of the deceased (this is not as out-of-place as it may seem and is a way to specifically celebrate their life).

-If you need more ideas on what to say, check out this post of ideas for sympathy messages for people you don't know well.
+If you need more ideas on what to say, check out this post of ideas for sympathy messages for people you don’t know well.
 Also, here are a few steps to write a sympathy card message.
-Remember, kudoboard also has virtual sympathy cards you can send as well, that will help the person you are sending it to know that you care.
+Remember, kudoboard also has virtual sympathy cards you can send as well, which will help the person you are sending it to know that you care.

 When is the best time to send a sympathy card?

 Ideally, the sooner the better so that the person grieving knows they are being thought of.
 If that is not possible, within the first two weeks of the death is also acceptable.
 While it is never too late to let someone know you are thinking of them, it can be difficult for the person receiving the card if it comes weeks and months after the fact, as it can bring up negative feelings or memories.